bootstrap-vue/bootstrap-vue/src/components/table/README.md

 [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event and the context object.

+When `no-local-sorting` is true, the `sort-compare` prop has no effect.

 ### Change initial sort direction

 Control the order in which ascending and descending sorting is applied when a sortable column header